 – Apparently Grandpa sounds like a lion when he uses his dragon breath.

-Getting back to Rotwood, though, he’s basically a less crazy Mr. Crocker (Fairly Oddparents).
+Getting back to Rotwood, though, he’s basically a less crazy Mr. Crocker (Fairly Odd Parents).
 He believes that these mythological creatures exist, and he’s right, but everyone thinks he’s nuts for having such a strong belief in them.
 Unlike Crocker, though, I don’t believe he’s ever made out to be a real threat.
-For the most part, his scenes are relegated to either harassing Jake in class and going on tangents about mythological creatures to eventually trying to out Jake as a dragon.
+For the most part, his scenes are relegated to either harassing Jake in class or going on tangents about mythological creatures to eventually trying to out Jake as a dragon.

 – Another thing I couldn’t really squeak into the plot synopsis was Rose’s role.
 Jake has a crush on a girl named Rose, who is seemingly perfect in every way.
 She is secretly the Huntsgirl, though this secret is not kept a secret from the audience due to the dragon birthmark connection.
 Jake’s relationship with Rose and the big secret that Jake is the American Dragon while Rose is Huntsgirl is a big overarching part of the series.